District Court (First District : Cache County) Probate case files

 Scope and Content

-Probate case files from the First District Court in Cache County primarily involve the probate of estates for deceased persons and guardianship for minors and incompetent persons.
+Probate case files primarily involve the probate of estates for deceased persons and guardianship for minors and incompetent persons.
 Probate is judicial oversight of property in transition.
 Probate of estates is the process by which a deceased person's property is identified and maintained, his debts and taxes paid, and then remaining property distributed to beneficiaries as specified in a will or as required by law for persons who die intestate (without a will).
 In guardianship cases probate is the establishment of a guardian for minors or incompetent adults who hold property that needs management.
 In addition to probate these case files also include name changes and some adoptions.
+Most adoption records in this series are closed to public access (see access restrictions note).

 The probate process includes three parts.
 First, a petitioner must file with the court the documents necessary to have the court appoint a representative.
 Documents relating to this process include wills, petitions, letters of administration, bonds, etc., and a court order appointing an administrator, executor, or guardian.
 Second, the appointed representative does all that is necessary to manage the property through the period of transition.
 Documents filed here might include a court order appointing appraisers, notices to creditors, estate inventories, various kinds of financial statements, receipts, bills, and the court-appointed representative's final report.
 Finally, when all requirements have been met, such as all bills paid or a minor has become of age, the court mandates a final settlement and releases the representative from any further responsibility.